 It aims to develop and optimized methods for food residues in food of animal origins and animal feed to ensure food safety and security.

-All the 3 sub-program is set to train highly qualified postgraduate students that will be able to address societal needs.
+All three sub-program are to train highly qualified postgraduate students that will be able to address societal needs.

 List of current projects

 - The potential application of near infrared reflectance spectroscopy technology in probing the nutritional effects of condensed tannins present in browse tree leaves and fruits.

 - Integrating geo-physical imaging in the evaluation of tropical forages by traditional and non-destructive chlorophyll techniques.

 - Evaluation of the ability of derived vegetation indices and cover fraction to estimate rangeland aboveground biomass in semi-arid environments.

 - Towards the optimisation of canola meal as a dietary protein source for Japanese quails, Coturnix coturnix japonica, indigenous chickens and small ruminants.

 - Dietary mitigation strategies against housing-induced stress in fattening South African Mutton Merino lambs.

 - Studies on the resident root-nodule bacteria from landraces of Vigna subterranean (Bambara groundnut)

 - Protection of maize by Pseudomonas Plant Growth Promoting Rhizobacteria against Fusarium graminearum